The Buick Performance Tradition – 80 Years Strong

 The 1936 Buick Century was a sleek, good looking performer, especially in the convertible and coupe versions.
 That long sleek hood wasn’t for looks.

-It was necessary for the long, large 322 CID I-8.
+It was necessary to fit the long, large 322 CID I-8.

 For many of us, when we think of Buick and performance, our minds take us back to the mid-60s, when the Buick Gran Sport (“GS”) series debuted.
-We tend to think it died in the “malaise years” only to re-emerge in 1984 with the T Type and Grand National.
+We tend to think it died in the “malaise years” only to re-emerge in 1984 with the T Type, Grand National and GNX.

 Once the OHV I-8 was established, Buick realized that it had performance potential, and decided to capitalize on it.
-The older 344 CID eight used in the Series 80-90, now called Roadmaster and Limited, was replaced with a larger bore, shorter stroke version (3.4375″ × 4.3125″) and now displacing 320 CID.
-The Series 60, with its shorter wheelbase and lighter weight was fitted with that Roadmaster 320 CID I-8 then called “Century”.
-See the 1936 Buick Brochure HERE.
+The older 344 CID eight used in the Series 80-90, now called Roadmaster and Limited, was replaced with a larger bore, shorter stroke version of 3.4375″ × 4.3125″ and now displaced 320 CID.
+The Series 60, with its shorter wheelbase and lighter weight, was fitted with that Roadmaster 320 CID I-8 and then called “Century”.
+For more info see the 1936 Buick Brochure HERE.

-Between 1936 and 1942 Centurys powered by the OHV 320 CID straight-8 was produced 141 HP just before WW II.
-This combo made Series 60 Centurys the fastest Buicks of the era and capable of sustained speeds of 100 mph, and why the name “Century”.
-That top speed an sprightly acceleration also earned the Century the nickname “the banker’s hot rod”.
+Between 1936 and 1942 Centurys powered by the OHV 320 CID straight-8 were the performance Buick.
+That engine produced a hefty 141 HP just before WW II.
+This combo made Series 60 Century models the fastest Buicks of the era and capable of sustained speeds of 100 mph, and why the name “Century”.
+That top speed and sprightly acceleration also earned the Century the nickname “the banker’s hot rod”.
 Not to be outdone, in 1941 Buick released a dual carburetor version for the Century and Roadmaster 320 CID I-8!

 Buick Century ads of 1954 spoke of the 322 CID V-8 from the Roadmaster installed in the Century and it ease of passing and capable high speed.